MALTA (EU) RESIDENCY & CITIZENSHIP

 Our immigration attorneys are government-licensed "Authorised Registered Mandatories", a designation required by the Malta Government to file Malta citizenship or residency by investment applications.

 Our team includes immigration specialists working exclusively on Malta citizenship & residency matters and will stand by your side throughout the entire application process, from start to finish.
-We will work with you until your Malta citizenship or residency by investment application has been approved and you have received your residence and/or citizenship certificate.

 Services offered: